What Biotech Startups Need to Know

-In a candid and insightful discussion at this year’s investor session at Cell 2025 in London, a venture capital leader laid out the financial realities shaping today’s biotech ecosystem and offered practical advice for startups navigating a complex, shifting funding landscape.
+In a candid and insightful discussion at this year’s investor session, one venture capital leader laid out the financial realities shaping today’s biotech ecosystem – and offered practical advice for startups navigating a complex, shifting funding landscape.

 The State of Play: A System Under Pressure

 Over the past few years, the venture capital environment for biotech has undergone dramatic shifts.
-The VC leader described how global financial conditions — from high interest rates to a stagnant IPO market — have created a bottleneck effect that constrains capital flow throughout the system.
+Sven described how global financial conditions – from high interest rates to a stagnant IPO market – have created a bottleneck effect that constrains capital flow throughout the system.

-“The whole system’s clogged up because of the IPO market,” he explained.
+“The whole system’s clogged up because of the IPO market and M&A slowdown,” Sven explained.
 “Until that reopens, we’re stuck.
 LPs can’t invest more into VCs, VCs can’t recycle their capital into new companies, and it becomes a chain reaction.”

-Despite this, the leader noted a gradual recalibration: the first half of 2025 was expected to feel “closer to normal,” with similar amounts of total capital being invested but distributed among fewer, more promising companies.
-He added that once the IPO market reopens and interest rates come down, more generalist investors are likely to return to biotech, liquidity will begin to flow again, and the cycle will reset.
+Despite this, Sven noted a gradual recalibration: the first half of 2025 is expected to feel “closer to normal,” with similar amounts of total capital being invested but distributed among fewer, more promising companies.
+“Once M&A returns and the IPO market opens and interest rates come down,” they said, “we’ll see more generalist investors returning to biotech, liquidity will flow, and the whole cycle will reset.”

 A Call for Realism and Value Creation

-This return to fundamentals marks a clear departure from the exuberance of 2020–2022, which he characterized as “a period of complete excess.”
-Many of today’s founders, he suggested, began forming their companies during those years and have come to see that environment as normal — when, in fact, it was an anomaly.
+This return to fundamentals marks a clear departure from the exuberance of 2020–2022, which Sven characterised as “a period of complete excess.”
+Many of today’s founders, they suggested, began forming their companies during those years and have come to see that environment as normal – when in fact, it was an anomaly.

-“We’re now back to a more sustainable normal,” he said.
+“We’re now back to a more sustainable normal,” they said.
 “That means efficiency, accountability, and a sharper understanding of what real progress looks like.”

 Advice for Startups: Building Smarter, Not Faster